rafaelhaguiar/qscondominio-api/README.md

 # qscondominio-backend
- Backend (API) using PHP (Lumen) and MySQL for condominium management
+ Backend (API) using PHP (Slim) and MySQL for condominium management